About this site

 12. Follow-up: Can I be part of the Iji 2 team?
 Can't we just make it as a hobby project together?

-I've been asked this a lot, but if the project ever entered production in the future, you'd need to be serious about it and apply for work at Ludosity (see above).
-Sorry, but as a hobby project it would be too big for me to manage alongside my job, and I can't tell in advance if I nor any collaborators would be able to spend several very focused years on it.
+I've been asked this a lot, but if the project ever entered production in the future, it would be made as a full-time project by a company (see above).
+As a hobby project it would be too big for me to manage alongside my job, and I can't tell in advance if I nor any collaborators would be able to spend several very focused years on it.
 As for asking to collaborate with me in general, I'm sorry, but I'd rather work alone and have enough to think about as it is - plus I only work on my hobby stuff when I have the motivation.

 13. What do you do for a living?

 The games and stuff on this homepage are just a hobby, I work at Ludosity Interactive as a game designer / all-around type person.
 I do game design documents, story, items, 2D graphics, 2D and 3D animation, levels, scripting and sound editing, and I wrote level editors for some of our games.
 In fact, nearly everyone at Ludosity multi-classes as a programmer, and code their own games or tools in their spare time.